 Entrepreneurship Hall of Fame

-In a celebration of Chattanooga’s rich entrepreneurial spirit, UTC’s College of Business inducted three new members to the UTC Entrepreneurship Hall of Fame: Joe Engel, George Pettway, and Anthony (Tony) Vest.
+In a celebration of Chattanooga’s rich entrepreneurial spirit, UTC’s College of Business inducted three new members to the UTC Entrepreneurship Hall of Fame: Robert C. "Bob" Bullard, Lewis Card, Sr., and Roy T. Card.

 photos by Barry Aslinger